luciancaetano/base-react-typescript-project/README.md

 This project is a collection of all the experience practiced with react and other frameworks like angular, vue, etc.

 ## Paths and alias
+The paths and alias are configured in the `tsconfig.json` file.

 | Path |  Alias | Description  |
 |---|---|---|